SongminYu/render/docs/todos/actions.md

     - the occupancy/app/hot-water profiles all need to be replaced with smooth synthetic profiles
     - the "teleworking" scenario profiles should be weighted-average based on an assumption of a share of the teleworking ratio
   - [ ] for tertiary sectors, the profiles (especially occupancy profiles) should be carefully updated
-- [ ] modeling of PV and battery
-  - do we model at hourly resolution? depending on if we contribute load profiles from our model
-  - or we consider a coupling approach with other model, then in Render we use self-consumption rate
-- [ ] hydrogen grid availability
-- [ ] update table names
-  - for some scenario tables, they are only used for initialization, or mixed used for initialization and new buildings
-  - decision: create a new group of buildings called "Initialization_xxx" --> cleaner
-- [ ] revise tables to be `id_scenario` dependent
-  - `renovation_mandatory`
-  - `heating_technology_mandatory`
-  - `gas_infrastructure_availability`
-  - `dh_infrastructure_availability`
-- [ ] for new buildings
-  - we can define in the scenario, maybe only 100% renewable percentage is allowed
-  - PV adoption is mandatory
-- [ ] subsidy programs for renovation and heat pump
-  - could depend on income group, so we need to add income group of unit users
-  - add a new "subsidy" table depending on some ids, for example,
-    - `id_building_efficiency_class_after`
-    - `id_heating_technology`
-    - `id_income_group`

 ### Sirin